-- Algorithm $MCTS{basic}$ (int x): // Monte-Carlo mini-max tree search - 1: Obtain an initial game tree - 2: Repeat the following sequence $N{total}$ times - 2.1: Selection - ▶ From the root, pick one path to a leaf with the best "score" using a mini-max formula. - 2.2: Expansion - ▶ From the chosen leaf with the best "score", expand it by one level using a good node expansion policy. - 2.3: Simulation - $\triangleright$ For each expanded leaf, perform x trials (playouts). - 2.4: Back propagation - ▶ Update the "scores" for nodes from the selected leaves to the root using a good back propagation policy. - Pick a child of the root with the current best winning rate as your move.
+- Algorithm $MCTS{basic}$ (int x): // Monte-Carlo mini-max tree search - 1: Obtain an initial game tree - 2: Repeat the following sequence N{total} times - 2.1: Selection - ▶ From the root, pick one path to an "expandable" node with the best "score" using the mini-max formula. - 2.2: Expansion - ▶ From the chosen expandable node, expand it by one level using a good node expansion policy. - 2.3: Simulation - \triangleright For each expanded node, perform x trials (playouts). - 2.4: Back propagation - ▶ Update the "scores" for expanded nodes bottom up to the root using a back propagation policy. - Pick a child of the root with the best winning rate as your move.